 What is the Tier 2 General visa?

 ***Please note that the regulations relating to Tier 2 General visa have changed on 1 December 2020.
-Click here to find out more about the changes. ***
+See our page on the Skilled Worker visa to find out more about the changes. ***

 The Tier 2 General visa allows overseas migrants who have been offered a skilled job to come to the UK for employment purposes.
 Individuals are eligible for this visa if they are from outside the European Economic Area (EEA) and Switzerland and if their employer holds a valid Tier 2 Sponsorship Licence from the Home Office, which will allow them to assign to the migrant a Certificate of Sponsorship reference number.

 Individuals can apply to come to the UK under this visa route for a period of 5 years and 14 days, or the time specified by the sponsor on the Certificate of Sponsorship plus 1 month, whichever is shorter.

 An applicant may come to the UK 14 days before the start date on their Certificate of Sponsorship.
 It is possible to extend the Tier 2 General visa as long as the total duration does not exceed 6 years.

 Whilst in the UK, an applicant may perform supplementary work of up to 20 hours per week if it is in the same profession as the employment that the visa was obtained for and on the same level of qualifications/skills/expertise, or if the profession is on the shortage occupation list found in Immigration Rules Appendix K. However, applicants are not allowed to apply for a second job until they have started working for their first sponsor.
 It is also possible to do voluntary work and study.